MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/configure-policy-default.md

 >*Applies to: Azure Information Protection*

 Use the following information to understand how the default policy for Azure Information Protection is configured.

+When the default policy for Azure Information Protection is updated, new tenants are configured for the revised policy but these revisions are not applied to existing tenants that have Azure Information Protection.

-If you modify the default policy, you can reference these values to return your policy to the defaults.
+You can reference the following values to return your policy to the defaults, or update your policy to the latest values.

+## Current default policy

+This version of the default policy applies to tenants that can use Azure Information Protection from March 17, 2017.

-## Information Protection bar
+### Information Protection bar

 |Setting|Value|
 |-------------------------------|---------------------------|
 |Title|Sensitivity|
 |Tooltip|Information Sensitivity consists of four distinct levels (Public, Internal, Confidential, Secret), allowing the user to identify the risk of exposing the information to unauthorized users inside or outside the business.|

-## Labels
+### Labels

 |Label|Tooltip|Settings|
 |-------------------------------|---------------------------|-----------------|